emranbm/website/docs/administration/backup-restore/_index.md

 ### Backup Harbor Instance
 According to the capability of the platform where Harbor is deployed, you can choose back up the PersistentVolumes with Snapshot or Restic:
 * Snapshot
-  If you want to use snapshots to backup the PersistentVolumes, make sure there is a [corresponding Velero plugin](https://velero.io/docs/v1.9/supported-providers/) for your Kubernetes provider.
+  If you want to use snapshots to back up the PersistentVolumes, make sure there is a [corresponding Velero plugin](https://velero.io/docs/v1.9/supported-providers/) for your Kubernetes provider.
-  1. In order to exclude the volume of Redis in backup, we need to label the Redis pod, PVC and PV with specific label:
+  1. In order to exclude the volume of Redis in the backup, we need to label the Redis pod, PVC and PV with specific label:
      ```shell
       # label the Pod of Redis, replace the namespace and Pod name with yours
       kubectl -n harbor label pod/harbor-redis-0 velero.io/exclude-from-backup=true